3mpir3Albert/HTB_Codify/README.md

 [![Scann.png](https://i.postimg.cc/qqLN1mdv/Scann.png)](https://postimg.cc/4HY4dQdD)

 Practically, the output of both ports is the same, so it is likely that the same website is being exposed on both ports.
-For this reason, the two websites are accessed and verified to be the same website.
+For this reason, the two websites are accessed and verified to be the same.

 Searching for information about the website, at "http://codify.htb/about" one discovers that it makes use of the NodeJs VM2 library.
 More specifically, it uses VM2 version 3.9.16: